Marcus Smart NBA Playoffs Player Props: Celtics vs. Heat

-Marcus Smart and his Boston Celtics teammates match up versus the Miami Heat in the 2023 NBA Playoffs, at 8:30 PM ET on Thursday.
+The Boston Celtics, Marcus Smart included, take the court versus the Miami Heat at 8:30 PM ET on Saturday in the 2023 NBA Playoffs.

-Let's look at Smart's prop bets, and some stats and trends to help you make good wagers.
+In this article we will look at Smart's prop bets, using stats to help you make good selections.

 Marcus Smart Prop Bets vs. the Heat